 The camp was founded in 2016 with the goal of music inclusivity and youth empowerment, aiming to provide music instruction and bolster cultural identity and confidence, said April Matson, executive director.

-Girls, LGBTQ and two-spirit youth (who identify with both male and female gender roles) "have a voice that's important to listen to, that they matter, that they're going to make a difference in the world no matter what role they take on," said Matson.
+Girls, LGBTQ and two-spirit youth — those who identify with male and female gender roles — "have a voice that's important to listen to, that they matter, that they're going to make a difference in the world no matter what role they take on," said Matson.
 "Continuing with that message year after year can only do good things."

 The program applies a grassroots solution to a systemic lack of music access among Native communities and removes potential barriers by providing free attendance, transportation and meals to all campers.

-"Rock the Rez bends over backwards to accommodate every camper that attends," said Burnette.
+"Rock the Rez bends over backwards to accommodate every camper that attends," Burnette said.

 According to 2023 data from the Minnesota Department of Education, 93% of American Indian students attend public schools.
 Yet few of those schools offer culturally relevant music instruction, according to a 2019 Minnesota Citizens for the Arts report.